-My teaching is an exercise in promoting reflective thought with regard to social problems in the creation of critical publics and encouragement of global citizens.
-At its center is the re-examining of evidence and assumptions, shaking up habitual ways of thinking, dissipating conventional familiarities, and re-evaluating rules and institutions to promote participation in a global world.
-In this sense, my philosophy about teaching is to see it as an exercise in the promotion of voice, advocacy, civic engagement, and the enhancement of public life, all from a rhetorical perspective.
+My teaching is an exercise in promoting reflective thought with regard to social problems in the public sphere.
+I pursue teaching and learning with the task of encouraging critical engagement in public and everyday life as my goal.
+At its center is the re-examining of evidence and assumptions, shaking up habitual ways of thinking, dissipating conventional familiarities, and re-evaluating rules and institutions to promote participation in a global and digital world.
+In this sense, my philosophy about teaching is to see it as an exercise in the promotion of voice, advocacy, civic engagement, and enhancing inclusive public life, all from a rhetorical perspective.

-Senior Seminar in Rhetorical Studies
+Senior Thesis Seminar in Rhetorical Studies

 The Rhetoric of African American Civil Rights: From the Courts to the Streets